 Introduction

 Halal food carts have become a staple of the New York streetscape.
-Their presence on the streets of New York is no longer a novelty: they have become so inconspicuous with the urban context that it seems they have been there forever.
+Their presence on the streets of New York is no longer a novelty: they have become so inconspicuous in the urban context that it seems they have been there forever.
 It was therefore surprising for us to find out that unlike the quintessential hotdog cart, halal food carts have only been around since 1999.
 Their prevalence and popularity is even more puzzling given the small niche halal cuisine occupies in the American palate.
-Operated mostly by Arab speaking vendors and preparing food of Arab origin Halal food carts presented a rich field of investigation into Conflict Urbanism and Language Justice in New York: as arabic language speakers ourselves our initial interest stemmed from the obvious conflicts and difficulties vendors would run into operating within a predominantly english speaking public.
-With obvious clashes within an operation run by predominantly arab speaking employees and an english speaking clientele our investigations led us into an attempt at understanding the role language plays in determining the standing of employees, the business opportunities available for vendors and the difficulties they face negotiating regulatory landscapes.
-Additionally, while arabic is perceived as a monolithic language spoken by natives in the arab world, in reality arabic speaking countries have a variety of dialects, some even barely intelligible to others.
+Operated mostly by Arab speaking vendors and preparing food of Arab origin Halal food carts presented a rich field of investigation into Conflict Urbanism and Language Justice in New York: as Arabic language speakers ourselves our initial interest stemmed from the obvious conflicts and difficulties vendors would run into operating within a predominantly English speaking public.
+With obvious clashes within an operation run by predominantly Arabic speaking employees communicating with an English speaking clientele our investigations led us into an attempt at understanding the role language plays in determining the standing of employees, the business opportunities available for vendors and the difficulties they face negotiating regulatory landscapes.
+Additionally, while Arabic is perceived as a monolithic language, in reality there are a variety of dialects in the Arabic-speaking world, some even barely intelligible to speakers of others.

 Foodcarts in the New York Streetscape

-On the streetscape of New York, Halal food carts perhaps stand out the most to Arab speakers.
-Within the context of signage, advertising a cultural icon such as the word Halal “حلال” is an anomaly.
-Our research was interested in the inevitable conflicts that would arise from the interaction between arab speaking vendors translating the content and nature of the “Halal” cuisine to an english speaking population.
-Another of our interests is how language differences, whether it be english speaking proficiency or different arabic dialects played out within the operation of a food cart.
-Our research hence focused on interviewing a number of halal food cart vendors, asking questions about their daily exchanges with customers, their english speaking abilities and how that affects their performance within the food carts.
+On the streetscape of New York, halal food carts perhaps stand out the most to Arab speakers.
+Within the context of signage, advertising a cultural icon such as the word halal “حلال” is an anomaly.
+Our research was interested in the inevitable conflicts that would arise from the interaction between vendors translating the content and nature of the halal cuisine to an English speaking population.
+Another of our interests is how language differences, whether it be English speaking proficiency or different Arabic dialects played out within the operation of a food cart.
+Our research hence focused on interviewing a number of halal food cart vendors, asking questions about their daily exchanges with customers, their English speaking abilities and how that affects their performance within the food carts.

 Halal in Midtown Manhattan